brianferguson/RunCommand.dll/README.md

 Here is a list of the major changes to the plugin.

 #####Version:
+* **0.0.1.3** - Improved performance when waiting for the program to finish.
+Programs are terminated on skin refresh (or Rainmeter exit) regardless of `State`.
+Changed `Timeout` behavior.
 * **0.0.1.2** - Added the `Close` and `Kill` commands.
 * **0.0.1.1** - FinishAction should not deadlock anymore.
 * **0.0.1.0** - Major change to OutputType.
 Auto detection is removed.